nithinrentala-123/INT426-Coursera-Answers/README.md

 To incrementally read the data, generate visualizations, save them to files, and create a PowerPoint presentation, you can use a series of prompts.
 First, you would ask the AI to read and explain all the columns in the attached CSV file.
 Then, you would prompt it to create four interesting visualizations of the data that display the school's admissions rate.
 This approach leverages prompt engineering techniques to guide the AI in processing the data and producing the desired visual outputs efficiently
 ```

-### Q.2 Download this CSV file containing data extracted from Vanderbilt's 2022 Financial Report:<br><br>Generate an interesting social media post based on this data that is also related to what you https://github.com/nithinrentala-123/INT426-Coursera-Answers/raw/refs/heads/main/Week 2/week 3/How does GenAi Work/IN-Answers-Coursera-2.1.zip can use a series of prompts like this:<br><br>"Read and explain the data in the attached CSV file related to Vanderbilt University's 2022 finances."<br><br>"Ask me questions about what I do and then use my answers to create an interesting visualization of the data that I might be interested in."<br><br>"Find a really interesting insight in this data.
+### Q.2 Download this CSV file containing data extracted from Vanderbilt's 2022 Financial Report:<br><br>Generate an interesting social media post based on this data that is also related to what you https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip 2/week 3/How does GenAi https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip can use a series of prompts like this:<br><br>"Read and explain the data in the attached CSV file related to Vanderbilt University's 2022 finances."<br><br>"Ask me questions about what I do and then use my answers to create an interesting visualization of the data that I might be interested in."<br><br>"Find a really interesting insight in this data.
 Visualize the insight for me and save it as an image.
 Write a social media post explaining that you used prompts from the Coursera course 'ChatGPT Code Interpreter by Jules White' to create an interesting analysis of Vanderbilt's 2022 finances and include in the post the interesting thing seen in the visualization."<br><br> Submit the social media post as the answer to this question.<br><br>Answer:-
 ```
 📈💡Excited to share a fascinating insight about Vanderbilt University's 2022 finances!
 Using prompts from the Coursera course 'ChatGPT Code Interpreter by Jules White', I discovered that the university's endowment per student has significantly increased between 2019 and 2021.
 This suggests that Vanderbilt's financial health is strong and growing.
 Check out the visualization below to see the trend for yourself! #VanderbiltFinances #ChatGPTCodeInterpreter #DataInsights
 By using prompts to analyze the data, I was able to uncover this insight quickly and easily.
 The ChatGPT Code Interpreter is a powerful tool for data analysis, and I'm excited to continue exploring its capabilities! #DataAnalysis #AI #MachineLearning